derbyjs/derby/index.md

 In HTML, boolean attributes are true when they are included and false when they are excluded.
 Since Derby only allows template tags inside attribute values, this makes it difficult to bind such attributes to model objects.
 Therefore, Derby uses a slightly modified syntax that works more naturally with the templating syntax for the attributes `checked`, `selected`, and `disabled`, which are likely to be bound to data.

-There is also a special syntax for boolean attributes only where a data value can be inverted by putting a `!` before the template tag.
-This is especially useful with the disabled attribute.
+Boolean attribute values can be inverted via the built-in view helper function `not()`.

 {% highlight html %}
 <Body:>